karkmiee/Multi-omics-biomarker-analyses/README.md

-# Integrative Bi-omics Approaches to Uncover Liquid-Based Cancer-Predicting Biomarkers in Lynch Syndrome
+# Integrative Omics Approaches to Uncover Liquid-Based Cancer-Predicting Biomarkers in Lynch Syndrome

 ## Background
 Lynch Syndrome is a genetic cancer-predisposing syndrome caused by pathogenic mutations in DNA mismatch repair (path_MMR) genes.
 Due to the elevated cancer risk, novel screening methods are crucial to enhance cancer risk stratification.
 This project demonstrates how bi-omics integration can pinpoint cancer-predicting biomarkers in Lynch Syndrome.
 Specifically, we investigated blood-based circulating microRNAs and metabolites that predict cancer occurrence within a 5.8-year prospective surveillance period.